airbnb/javascript/react/README.md

-# Bisk Education React/JSX Style Guide
+# Airbnb React/JSX Style Guide

 *A mostly reasonable approach to React and JSX*